smiling-cmd/umoja-pag-website/README.md

 ## Notes for Future Deployment

-When moving to a live host (e.g. Hostafrica), update the four connection variables at the top of `db.php` to match the production database credentials.
+When moving to a live host in this case Hostafrica, update the four connection variables at the top of `db.php` to match the production database credentials.
 No other code changes should be required.